Guide to Blocked Credit Cards

 Slow Payments

-Being behind on payments doesn’t just lead to late fees and knocks to your credit — it can also lead to your card being blocked from further usage.
-Paying on time is important for keeping a healthy credit score, as well as for keeping your card usable in the first place.
+Being behind on payments doesn’t just lead to late fees and negative impacts to your credit — it can also lead to your card being blocked from further usage.
+Paying on time is important for maintaining and building your credit score, as well as for keeping your card usable in the first place.

 Recommended: When Are Credit Card Payments Due?